 6.3.8.2.3 When generated

-This primitive is generated by the SME for a STA to change association to a specified new peer MAC entity that is in an AP or PCP.
+This primitive is generated by the SME for a STA to change association to a specified new peer MAC entity that is in an AP or PCP, or in an AP MLD.

 6.3.8.2.4 Effect of receipt

 This primitive initiates a reassociation procedure.
-In the case that a response is received from the responder STA, the MLME subsequently issues an MLME-REASSOCIATE.confirm primitive that reflects the results.
+In the case that a response is received from the responder STA or MLD, the MLME subsequently issues an MLME-REASSOCIATE.confirm primitive that reflects the results.

 6.3.8.3 MLME-REASSOCIATE.confirm